Women in the Middle East: Lina Attalah, Waad el Kateab 'keep fighting' | DW | 25.09.2020

 "The most important thing is to use this recognition to make people more aware about what's happening in Syria — that it's still happening — and to put more pressure on the government, and on others to support the Syrian people."

-Less than 1,000 kilometers away from Aleppo, Egyptian journalist Lina Attalah leads a group of journalists committed to reporting news that causes "good trouble" amid growing attacks on press freedom.
+Less than 1,000 kilometers (621 miles) away from Aleppo, Egyptian journalist Lina Attalah leads a group of journalists committed to reporting news that causes "good trouble" amid growing attacks on press freedom.

 This year, Egypt ranked 166 out of 180 countries on the World Press Freedom Index, with Reporters Without Borders describing the country as "one of the world's biggest jailers of journalists."